 You can find overnight parking both on the street and in garages and lots throughout most of New York City.
 However, if you do plan on parking overnight, you might want to book your parking in advance.
 This will guarantee that your parking spot legally allows overnight parking.

 Where can I find motorcycle parking in New York City?

 Motorcycles can park at metered and non-metered on-street parking areas and in garages, but make sure you follow certain rules.
 Park at a 90-degree angle with your rear tire to the curb and don’t leave your front tire in traffic.
 Additionally, only park your bike in a metered spot with another vehicle if the meter does not expire.
 You can also find motorcycle-only garages in the city, in both Manhattan and Brooklyn.

 Where can I find oversized parking in New York City?

 There is open-lot oversized parking in New York City.
 Many garages do not allow for overnight oversized parking.
-To play it safe, make sure to check with your garage or lot ahead of time, to ensure they allow a vehicle of your dimensions for the length of time you plan to stay.
+Make sure to check with your garage or lot ahead of time, whether they allow a vehicle of your dimensions.

 Looking for more parking options in the city?
 Way.com has you covered – get online or book your parking space through our iOS or Android apps now!